Can an MVHR system help to cool your home in summer?

 For some new builds we sometimes suggest living a few summers in the home before deciding on AC, as the overheating period may not turn out to be an issue, or may only last a few days (in the UK) and generally AC can be retrofitted fairly easily in the future with the minimum of disruption.

 Is MVHR compatible with AC?

-Yes, the smarter MVHR units have automatic season detection based on the outdoor temperature.
-The MVHR will never kick into heat recovery mode in an effort to battle with the AC cooling – the MVHR will always use the outdoor temperature to assess what season the home is in.
+Yes, but only the smarter MVHR units have automatic season detection based on the outdoor temperature.
+The smarter MVHR will never kick into heat recovery mode in an effort to battle with the AC cooling – the MVHR will always use the outdoor temperature to assess what season the home is in.

 Are there any MVHR systems with integrated cooling?